Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-05-25-Seasonal_D_STAN.md

 print(fit, pars = c("sigma", "sigma_mu", "sigma_season"))
 ```

-It's worth paying attention to the \(\hat{R}\) values and effective sample sizes printed by `print(fit)`.
+Once the model fit is done, take note of the \(\hat{R}\) values and effective sample sizes printed by `print(fit)`.
 For a model of this complexity, you want \(\hat{R} < 1.01\) for all parameters, which indicates the chains have converged to the same distribution.
 If the trend parameters are mixing slowly — which can happen when the noise level is high — you may need to increase iterations or consider reparameterizing.
 The posterior estimates for `sigma`, `sigma_mu`, and `sigma_season` are particularly informative.
 If `sigma_mu` comes back near zero, it's telling you the trend is essentially linear and doesn't need the flexibility of a random walk.
 If `sigma_season` is large relative to `sigma`, the seasonal component is being estimated with relatively high uncertainty — which might prompt you to question whether your chosen period is correct.

 ## Extracting and Visualizing the Components